srhm501/advcomplab/README.md

 made up of a 3x3x3 unit cell of MgO and CaO.
 Each unit cell has a layer of pure MgO and one of pure CaO.
 The interface between them changes over the simulation.
 The Oxygen sublattice is assumed to be constant.
-The energy of formation of the lattices are then plotted.
+The energy of formation of the lattices are then plotted as a function of percentage composition of magnesium.

 DEPENDENCIES
 ------------